- COVID/American Rescue Plan enrollment window continues through August 15, 2021 (no qualifying event needed).

 For 2020, however, Bright Health joined Nebraska’s exchange, offering plans statewide.
 Both insurers are continuing to offer plans statewide for 2021.

-90,845 people enrolled in health plans through Nebraska’s exchange during the open enrollment period for 2020 coverage, which ended in mid-December 2019.
-That was almost 4 percent higher than enrollment had been the year before, and set a record high for enrollment in Nebraska’s exchange.
+88,688 people enrolled in health plans through Nebraska’s health insurance exchange during the open enrollment period that ended in December 2020.
+That was down about 2% from the exchange’s record high enrollment the year before, when 90,845 people enrolled.
 Nebraska was one of only 11 states that use HealthCare.gov that saw a year-over-year enrollment increase from 2019 to 2020.
+But for 2021, the majority of the states saw an increase in enrollment, while Nebraska saw a decrease.

-Across all states that use HealthCare.gov, there have been average enrollment decreases every year starting in 2017.
-This is due to a variety of factors, including the elimination of the individual mandate penalty, the Trump administration’s relaxed the rules for short-term health plans and association health plans, and the administration’s decision to slash funding for outreach and enrollment assistance.
+Across all states that use HealthCare.gov, there were average enrollment decreases every year from 2017 through 2020.
+This is due to a variety of factors, including the elimination of the individual mandate penalty, the Trump administration’s relaxed rules for short-term health plans and association health plans, and the administration’s decision to slash funding for outreach and enrollment assistance (this funding has been restored by the Biden administration).
 But enrollment in Nebraska’s exchange increased in 2018 and again in 2020, bucking the general trend of steady declines that we’ve seen in the majority of states that use HealthCare.gov.

 For perspective, here’s a look at individual market QHP (private plans) enrollment numbers in Nebraska over the years: